rdeane/MeqSilhouette/docs/source/io.rst

 * If the sky model is polarised, the FITS images are named *txxxx-[IQUV]-model.fits*, representing each Stokes component I, Q, U, V. Note that all Stokes components must be present.

+* If the sky model is frequency-variable, then the sky model directory contains a series of FITS images named *t0000-xxxx-model.fits*, where xxxx=0000, 0001, ...
+This must be equal to the value of the input parameter **input_changroups** in the input *settings.json* file.

+* Putting all of the above together, a time and frequency varible polarised sky model will consist of a series of FITS files named *txxxx-yyyy-[I,Q,U,V]-model.fits*, where xxxx=0000, 0001, .... (as many as needed) and yyyy=0000, 0001, .... (as many as the value of **input_changroups**).

 .. note:: The total number of unique times (i.e., correlator dumps) are divided evenly between the input FITS images which are simulated into the column indicated by the parameter *ms_datacolumn* in the input JSON file (see `input/settings.json`_).
 Since **WSClean** can predict visibilities only into the MODEL_DATA column, MeqSilhouette will retain them in MODEL_DATA, while copying the same into *ms_datacolumn*, after which the signal corruptions are applied only to *ms_datacolumn*.
+Hence, the uncorrupted visibilities are available in MODEL_DATA column.

 If the input is a *.txt/.lsm.html* file, it must be compatible with **MeqTrees**.